wlee004/Operating_System_Lab/Task 5 - CSC 332 - Lee/README.md

 Here N is the number of attempts the son processes can update the bank account, the dad process is constant at 5 attempts.
 The screenshots show the output of the amount of times each process waited during the execution of the entire program.

 ***
 ### Report

 ![Report - Task 5](report.pdf)

+Note: The report is in the file "report.pdf"